brundinm/brundinm/README.md

   hundreds of libraries across Alberta (academic, public, and special libraries).
-In 2002, the TAL Online team was awarded the LibraryNet Best Practices Award by Industry Canada and LibraryNet for innovation in a library communication and technology project &mdash; features that I had developed in TAL Online were mentioned in the announcement of the award.
+In 2002, the TAL Online team was awarded the LibraryNet Best Practices Award by Industry Canada and LibraryNet for innovation in a library communication and technology project&mdash;features that I had developed in TAL Online were mentioned in the announcement of the award.
 (2000&ndash;2002)
 - Designed and created a Microsoft Access and VBA bindery database application to automate the bindery process at the University of Alberta Libraries.
 The